htqbuu/BluetoothSerial/README.md

  * The phone must initiate the Bluetooth connection
  * iOS Bluetooth Low Energy requires iPhone 4S, iPhone5, iPod 5, or iPad3+
- * Will *not* connect Android to Android[*](https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
+ * Will *not* connect Android to Android[*](https://github.com/htqbuu/buu-cordova-bluetooth/issues/50#issuecomment-66405396)
- * Will *not* connect iOS to iOS[*](https://github.com/don/BluetoothSerial/issues/75#issuecomment-52591397)
+ * Will *not* connect iOS to iOS[*](https://github.com/htqbuu/buu-cordova-bluetooth/issues/75#issuecomment-52591397)

 # Installing

 Install with Cordova cli

-    $ cordova plugin add cordova-plugin-bluetooth-serial
+    $ cordova plugin add buu-cordova-bluetooth

-Note that this plugin's id changed from `com.megster.cordova.bluetoothserial` to `cordova-plugin-bluetooth-serial` as part of the migration from the [Cordova plugin repo](http://plugins.cordova.io/) to [npm](https://www.npmjs.com/).
+Note that this plugin's id changed from `com.megster.cordova.bluetoothserial` to `buu-cordova-bluetooth` as part of the migration from the [Cordova plugin repo](http://plugins.cordova.io/) to [npm](https://www.npmjs.com/).

 # Examples

-There are some [sample projects](https://github.com/don/BluetoothSerial/tree/master/examples) included with the plugin.
+There are some [sample projects](https://github.com/htqbuu/buu-cordova-bluetooth/tree/master/examples) included with the plugin.

 # API